A workman in the process of demolishing the old St.Thomas’s Hospital. Camera & Film: Leicaflex SL2, 90mm, Kodak Tri-X Pan ISO 400.

 Note: Image unearthed January 2013.

-Arthur recalls: “On my way into work in Fleet Street I used to pass by St. Thomas’s Hospital.
-In 1968 it was being demolished to make way for a new one.
+“On my way into Fleet Street I used to drive past St. Thomas’s Hospital.
+In 1968 it was being demolished to make way for a new modern building.
 Early one morning I realised that I could see the Houses of Parliament sticking up above the rubble.
 Needless to say, I screeched to a halt.”

 Camera: Leica 35mm.